DyerlabTeaching/ENVS-543/README.md

 # [ENVS 543: Environmental Data Literacy](https://dyerlabteaching.github.io/ENVS543-Fall_2023/index.html) Fall Semesters

 > Semester course; 3 lecture hours.
 3 credits.
-Enrollment is restricted to students with graduate standing or those with one course in statistics and permission of insthe insctor.
+Enrollment is restricted to students with graduate standing or those with one course in statistics and permission of the instructor.
 Develop quantitative skills for the visualization, manipulation, analysis, and communication of environmental "big data."
 This course focuses on spatial environmental data analysis, interpretation, and communication, using real-time data from the Rice Rivers Center and the R statistical analysis environment.

 <img src="media/dyer.png" align="right"/>

 As both a student and instructor in statistics classes, I found I spent a vast amount of time and effort describing the characteristics of statistics (derivations, expectations, etc.).
-This is perfectly fine, it is important on many levels to make sure that practitioners understand the basis and context of all the kinds of analyses they use.
-However, the drawback here, in my experience, is that once you've spent a semester or year getting all this knowledge under your belt, and one can easily demonstrate their understanding of the parameters in a model, they cannot actually work with real data.
+This is perfectly fine; it is important on many levels to make sure that practitioners understand the basis and context of all the kinds of analyses they use.
+However, the drawback here, in my experience, is that once you've spent a semester or year getting all this knowledge under your belt, and you can easily demonstrate your understanding of the parameters in a model, you cannot actually work with real data.
 This class is designed to produce practitioners of data analysis.

 ## Workflow in Data Analysis